LogoPixi’VN

 -> DONE

-Now we would ask the player if he wants to continue with the second part of the visual novel.
+Now we will ask the player if he wants to continue with the second part of the visual novel.

-To do this we will use the choice menus.
+To do this, we will use the choice menu.

 This is the example: